How to do a SWOT analysis? (With example and template)

 • Threats in the bottom right quadrant.

-Understanding the logic of the SWOT structure
+Understanding the Structure and Logic of the SWOT

 The Logic of the SWOTSWOT analysis divides your strategic insights between: